eclipse-archived/ceylon-lang.org/documentation/1.1/tour/named-arguments.md

 Notice how we've transformed our code from a form which emphasized invocation into a form that emphasizes declaration of a hierarchical structure.
 Semantically, the two forms are equivalent.
-But in terms of readability, they are quite different.
+But in terms of readability, they're quite different.

-We could put the above totally declarative code in a file by itself and it would look like some kind of "mini-language" for defining tables.
+We could put the above totally declarative code in a file by itself and it would look like some kind of "minilanguage" for defining tables.
 In fact, it's executable Ceylon code that may be validated for syntactic correctness by the Ceylon compiler and then compiled to Java bytecode or JavaScript.
-Even better, the Ceylon IDE will provide authoring support for our mini-language.
+Even better, the Ceylon IDE will provide authoring support for our minilanguage.
 In complete contrast to the DSL support in some dynamic languages, any Ceylon DSL is completely typesafe!
-You can think of the definition of the `Table`, `Column` and `Border` classes as defining the "schema" or "grammar" of the mini-language.
-(In fact, they are really defining a syntax tree for the mini-language.)
+You can think of the definition of the `Table`, `Column` and `Border` classes as defining the "schema" or "grammar" of the minilanguage.
+(In fact, they are really defining a syntax tree for the minilanguage.)

 Now let's see an example of a named argument list with an inline getter
 declaration: